edumats/cs50-flack/README.md

 - Welcome message with user name is displayed in navbar
 - Channel list highlights with blue color the current active channel
 - Messages are displayed in chat when user enters/leaves channel and when users logs off
+- When a new message is displayed at the page, the page automaticaly scrolls down